 The town’s appeal doesn’t lie in its beaches – the local bays are small and pebbly – but in its excellent array of pensions, restaurants and bars, and its wonderfully mellow atmosphere.
 For such a relaxed place it is ironic that Kaş is now styling itself the ‘Adventure Capital of the Med’, but with paragliding, scuba diving and hiking all readily available, as well as fascinating coastal excursions, it makes an ideal base for a few days’ strenuous activity.

-Extending to the west of the old town is the 6km-long Çukurbağ Peninsula.
-At the start of it you'll find a well-preserved ancient theatre, about all that’s left of ancient Antiphellos, the name of the original Lycian town here.
-Above the town several Lycian rock tombs in the mountain wall can be seen even at night when they are illuminated.
+A well-preserved ancient theatre is about all that’s left of ancient Antiphellos, which was the Lycian town here.
+Above the town several Lycian rock tombs in the sheer rock mountain wall are illuminated at night.